The After-Birth Experiences No One Talks About

 I believe this new feeling I have of being tired and shaky when I desperately need to eat is my body’s way of telling me I have not been eating enough that day at which point I up my intake.
 Listen to your body rather than everyone around you to determine whether your body needs more food or not.

-I also have become intolerant to any ongoing, vigorous exercise since giving birth.
+Besides my body’s altered response to hunger, I also have become intolerant to any ongoing, vigorous exercise since giving birth.
 I’ve never been an athletic type, but I normally enjoy moderate exercise and working out.
-However, in the past year, I have found myself exhausted for days or weeks every time I try to get into a regular moderate exercise routine.
+However, in the past year, I have found myself exhausted for days or weeks every time I try to get into a consistent moderate exercise routine.

-I also have become intolerant to any ongoing, vigorous exercise since giving birth.
+I have become intolerant to any ongoing, vigorous exercise since giving birth.

-I attribute this to the extra demands on my body from breastfeeding as well as the hormonal changes in my body due to breastfeeding.
+I attribute this to the extra demands on my body as well as the hormonal changes in my body due to breastfeeding.

 I have not yet found the balance of how much I can exercise to get cardiovascular benefit without overdoing it, but I am beginning to accept that this is not just me being weak or lazy and it’s not necessary to push myself beyond my limits to prove that.
 My body is doing an important job right now nourishing my baby – and with how often my baby/toddler still nurses, it’s a big job!